-MMA welders (also known as stick welders), which are electrical transformers that deliver a high-temperature current to locally melt the repair site and the electrode itself.
+MMA welders (also known as stick welders) are electrical transformers that deliver a high-temperature current to locally melt the repair site and the electrode itself.

 MIG/MAG welders, where the electrode is replaced by a coil of wire that unwinds in the welding torch as the wire is melted by the electrical current.

-TIG welders, which use an inert gas, a non-fusible electrode, and filler metal to weld thin layers.
+TIG welders use an inert gas, a non-fusible electrode, and filler metal to weld thin layers.
 This welder is more commonly used by professionals and the torch requires cooling at higher intensities.